-Additionally, if the Class A shares are publicly traded at any time after December 31, 2015, a holder of vested AAP management units will be entitled to exchange his or her AAP management units for AAP units and a like number of Class B shares based on a conversion ratio calculated in accordance with the AAP limited partnership agreement (which conversion ratio will not be more than one-to-one and we anticipate will be approximately 0.89 AAP units for each AAP management unit as of the date of the distribution that will be paid with respect to the second quarter of 2013).
+Additionally, if the Class A shares are publicly traded at any time after December 31, 2015, a holder of vested AAP management units will be entitled to exchange his or her AAP management units for AAP units and a like number of Class B shares based on a conversion ratio calculated in accordance with the AAP limited partnership agreement (which conversion ratio will not be more than one-to-one and was approximately 0.89 AAP units for each AAP management unit as of August 14, 2013, the date of the distribution that was paid with respect to the second quarter of 2013).
 Following any such exchange, the holder will have the Exchange Right for our Class A shares.